nuvolaris/olaris/remote/README.md

 # Setup the Client

+TODO: we should merge the .env and the nuv -config below

+First do: cd `olaris-ops`, copy the `.env.dist` in `.env`, edit it and fill the values.
+This is a shared secret file which wil be distributed to all the machines.

 Now you can use the client to control the servers

 You should execute the client from the `saas` project home directory.